A Guide to Pizza Places and Parlors in Kansas City

 Stop and listen, and you might notice something in Kansas City.
 The crescendoing sound you hear is a harmonious mix of boiling wort, clinking glasses and popped bottle caps that indicates something special: a beer revolution.

-Whether enjoying the warmer months or in need of a tropical getaway, Kansas City ice cream shops, shaved ice and chilled drinks will keep you cool regardless of the time of year.
+Whether enjoying the warmer months or in need of a tropical getaway, a collection of Kansas City shops serve scoops of ice cream, shaved ice, frozen custard and chilled drinks to keep you cool regardless of the time of year.